1

 9:00 AM: Work on your passion project.
 Today: teaching dolphins to code.
 They’re better than most bootcamp graduates.
 Universal Basic Income (funded by the peace dividend) means you work because you want to, not because you’ll starve otherwise.
 Your Wishocracy allocation takes 3 seconds: 90% curing blindness, 10% curing baldness.
 Your AI twin handles 10,000 other decisions while you drink coffee.

-12:00 PM: Lunch with your friend who died in 2030.
+12:00 PM: Lunch with your friend who died last year.
 They got better.
 Death is reversible now.
 Your great-great-grandmother (150, looks 25) joins via hologram from her Mars artist residency.
 Your dog is technically a minor deity.
 Nobody questions it.

 2:00 PM: Learn Mandarin via neural download.
 Takes 4 minutes.
 You already learned Spanish, French, and Klingon yesterday.
 Your AI reminds you about your 3 PM meeting.
 You missed it.
 Nobody cares.
 The project finished itself using swarm intelligence.